-“Breathtaking, magical, lyrical, beautiful and rigorous.”
+Breathtaking, magical, lyrical, beautiful, and rigorous.
 Those were five of the adjectives used by New York commissioners in 2012 to describe Cast Iron House when they approved the plans to build it.
-Originally addressed as 361 Broadway, the reason the plans for the lofts and penthouses located at what’s been re-addressed as 67 Franklin Street received such high praise is because they were designed by Japanese architect Shigeru Ban.
+Initially addressed as 361 Broadway, the reason the plans for the lofts and penthouses located at what’s been re-addressed as 67 Franklin Street received such high praise is because Japanese architect Shigeru Ban designed them.

 With a design philosophy that emphasizes invisible structure and expressing the concept behind his buildings, Ban has won numerous awards since 1997.
 In April of this year, he won the Pritzker Prize.
-Since the Pritzker is the Nobel Prize of the architecture world, it immediately increased demand for homes in the buildings he has designed.
+Since the Pritzker is the Nobel Prize of the architecture world, it immediately increased the demand for homes in the buildings he has designed.

 While Ban already has plenty of impressive buildings in his portfolio, Cast Iron House is its crown jewel.
-Originally built in 1881, Ban’s work is a re-imagining of the property that respects and celebrates its history.
+Initially built in 1881, Ban’s work is a re-imagining of the property that respects and celebrates its history.
 With a neoclassical facade that stands six stories tall, Ban’s goal was to create lofts and penthouses that represent the peak of contemporary living.

-Thanks to a design that successfully balances beauty, luxury and practicality, Cast Iron House is able to offer a wide range of amenities to its residents.
+Thanks to a design that successfully balances beauty, luxury, and practicality, Cast Iron House is able to offer a wide range of amenities to its residents.
 The property boasts a 24-hour doorman, residents’ lounge, children’s playroom, and courtyard with a green wall.
 It also has private resident storage, as well as dedicated bicycle storage.
 And for health-conscious residents, a fitness center, sauna & steam room, hydrotherapy spa, dance & yoga studio, and treatment room are all available within the building.